ProfJake/lab7/README.txt

 IF you totally screw up and need to start all over, drop the database (db.dropDataBase()) and then re-run the mongorestore at the top of this file.

+0) ** BEFORE YOU BEGIN THE LAB **
+You need perform an *insert* into the users collection.
+The insert should include your name and whatever other info you want to share.
+You don't have share your real info, except for you name (so I know whose assignment I am grading).

 1)  Write a query that will find the entry in users that contains your information.
 Any query that uniquely identifies your info is sufficient.
 Use